crate/crate-tutorials/docs/first-use.rst

 Introducing the Admin UI
 ========================

-CrateDB ships with a web administration user interface (UI), or `Admin UI`_ for short.
+CrateDB ships with a browser-based administration interface called :ref:`Admin UI <admin-ui:index>`.

 The CrateDB admin UI runs on every CrateDB node, and you can use it to inspect and interact with the whole CrateDB cluster in a number of ways.